LindaKjellberg/Soil-Moisture-Monitoring-System/soilSensor/soilSensor/readMe.md

 - Ensure that the Arduino is properly connected, and the `COM port` is selected correctly in both the Arduino IDE and the `.env` file.
 - Check for any error messages in the Arduino IDE's serial monitor and the Python script's terminal.
-- Note that while running the serial monitor can not be used in the Arduino IDE, as it is being used for communicating between the Arduino sketch and Python script.
+- Note that while running, the serial monitor can not be used in the Arduino IDE as it is being used for communicating between the Arduino sketch and the Python script.
 You can monitor the output in the Python script's terminal.
 - Verify that the hardware connections match the pin configurations in the Arduino sketch.
 - Make sure the MySQL database is running and accessible with the provided credentials.

+## Credits:

+Credit goes to similar projects and the open source community, thanks to anyone who shares their knowledge and passion!

 Feel free to contribute, report issues, or suggest improvements!